sebastiankasprzak/AzureMonitorAddonForSplunk/Installation-on-Windows.md

 ## Python Dependencies
 * Open a command window and execute the following:
   * Install Python 2.7.
+Here's the [link](https://www.python.org/downloads/release/python-2712/).
-Splunk comes with Python embedded, but not pip.
+  * Splunk comes with Python embedded, but not pip.
 Installing Python external to Splunk brings along pip.
 But not the latest version.
   * Install the latest version of pip.
     Here's how: [Documentation](https://pip.pypa.io/en/stable/installing/)
   * OR [upgrade pip in place](https://pip.pypa.io/en/stable/installing/#upgrading-pip)